Structure

 Free Specialization “Wahlmodul” (5 ECTS)

 Students may choose one course freely according to their own interest from all courses offered at the Faculty of Engineering (Technische Fakultät) or the Faculty of Business, Economics and Law (Rechts- und Wirtschaftswissenschaftliche Fakultät) of the FAU.
-This module is especially integrated into the additional qualification towards a career in business and industry to provide an opportunity to acquire important competences and knowledge in fields not traditionally touched in an engineering programme (such as patent law or business management).
+This module is especially integrated into the additional qualification towards a career in business and industry to provide an opportunity to acquire important competences and knowledge in fields not traditionally touched in an engineering program (such as patent law or business management).
 Depending on their own preferences, students may also choose to deepen their knowledge in a field of technology.

 Soft Skills (5 ECTS)